 No data are available on the use of allied health services for people living with diabetes, but total attendance for the Australian population are available.
 According to the Medicare Benefits Scheme:

-According to NPS MedicineWise analysis of MedicineInsight, the rate of HbA1c tests over the 6-months from 1 March 2020 to 31 August 2020 was not significantly different from the pre-COVID period, when looking at all regularly attending patients.
+According to NPS MedicineWise analysis of MedicineInsight, the rate of HbA1c tests among all regularly attending patients over the 6-months from 1 March 2020 to 31 August 2020 was not significantly different from the pre-COVID period (Table 1).
 However, the rate of HbA1c testing did fall significantly among regularly attending patients with a record of type 2 diabetes despite the rate of type 2 diabetes encounters remaining similar in both time periods.
-In the pre-COVID period, the average monthly rate of HbA1c testing among patients with a record of type 2 diabetes was 126.1 per 1000 clinical encounters, which fell to 109.0 tests per 1,000 clinical encounters in the COVID period (Table 1).
+In the pre-COVID period, the average monthly rate of HbA1c testing among patients with a record of type 2 diabetes was 126.1 per 1000 clinical encounters, which fell to 109.0 tests per 1,000 clinical encounters in the COVID period (NPS MedicineWise 2020).

 In April 2020, there was a significant decline in the rate of HbA1c tests performed.
 The rate of tests for all patients fell from 32 tests per 1,000 clinical encounters in April 2019 to 21 tests per 1,000 clinical encounters.
 The rate of testing for patients with a record of type 2 diabetes fell from 120 tests per 1,000 clinical encounters in April 2019 to 77 tests per 1,000 clinical encounters in April 2020 (NPS MedicineWise 2020).

 Table 1: Rate of HbA1c testing and diabetes encounters per 1,000 clinical encounters in the covid period compared with the same period in 2019

 ||32.3 (29.8, 34.8)